snappiee/Donkzz/README.md

 # STARRRRRRR
 Hey, visitors?
 Consider giving me a star and helping for devs?
 A big W for you!
+After v3.1.0 was released, i can go to sleep now, tysm dudes helping me on the way.

 # Donkzz
 Advanced Dank Memer self-bot!
 Supports slash commands, incredibly strong, reliable and easy to use.